SceneGate/Yarhl/docs/articles/core/virtual-file-system/nodes.md

 > possibility to dispose the children.

 > [!IMPORTANT]
 > A node cannot have two children with the same name.
+Adding a node with the
+> same name will replace the node.

+> [!IMPORTANT]
+> You should not add or remove while iterating the `Children` property.

 ## Format